taras-i-fedyk/lunch-places/README.md

   * the location services have been “initialized” on the device.
 (This is usually the case.
 However, it can be ensured by running the stock Maps app and waiting until it has determined the current location, which is typically needed for a new device only.)

-  * the app has been granted access to the device's location.
-(The app will assist you in granting such access.
+  * the app has been granted permission to access the device's location.
+(The app will assist the user in granting such permission.
 However, it can be configured via the stock Settings app.)

 ### Simplifications